ravi08371/Notes/jsInterviewQues.md

 2-- undefined is a value that is automatically assigned to a variable that has not been assigned a value.
 It is an implicit representation of "no value."

 The type of null is "object," while the type of undefined is "undefined."</p>

+<h2> What is memorization?</h2>
+<p>memorization refers to the process of storing data in memory so that it can be accessed quickly and easily.
+In JavaScript, you can use variables to store and access data in memory.
+For example, you can use a variable to store a value, such as a number or a string, and then use that variable to retrieve the value later on in your code.</p>